Author: Gerry Johnstone,Daniel Van Ness

 Publisher: Good Books

-The seminal work on Restorative Justice by one of the founders of the movement, now fully revised and updated.
-In a time of bitter differences and deep division, how should we as a society respond to wrongdoing?
+Vengeance and bitter violence have had their turns -- without redemptive results.
+How should we as a society respond to wrongdoing?
 When a crime occurs or an injustice is done, what needs to happen?
 What does justice require?
-Howard Zehr is the father of Restorative Justice and is known worldwide for his pioneering work in transforming understandings of justice.
-Here he proposes workable Principles and Practices for making Restorative Justice possible in this revised and updated edition of his bestselling, seminal book on the movement.
-Our legal system’s approach to justice has some important strengths, but also some deep failings.
-Victims, offenders, and community members often feel that justice does not adequately meet their needs.
-Justice professionals—judges, lawyers, prosecutors, probation and parole officers, prison staff—are frustrated with the system’s shortcomings, too.
-Many feel that the process of justice deepens the wounds and conflicts in our society rather than bringing healing and peace.
-Restorative Justice, with its emphasis on identifying the justice needs of everyone involved in a crime, is a worldwide movement of growing influence that is helping victims and communities heal, while holding criminals accountable for their actions.
-This is not a soft-on-crime, feel-good philosophy, but rather a concrete effort to bring justice and healing to everyone involved in a crime.
-In The Little Book of Restorative Justice, Zehr first explores how restorative justice is different from criminal justice.
-Then, before letting those appealing observations drift out of reach into theoretical space, Zehr presents Restorative Justice Practices.
+Howard Zehr, known worldwide for his pioneering work in transforming our understandings of justice, here proposes workable Principles and Practices for making restorative justice both possible and useful.
+First he explores how restorative justice is different from criminal justice.
+Then, before letting those appealing observations drift out of reach, into theoretical space, Zehr presents Restorative Justice Practices.
 Zehr undertakes a massive and complex subject and puts it in graspable form, without reducing or trivializing it.
 This is a handbook, a vehicle for moving our society toward healing and wholeness.
 This is a sourcebook, a starting point for handling brokenness with hard work and hope.
 This resource is also suitable for academic classes and workshops, for conferences and trainings.
 By the author of Changing Lenses; Transcending: Reflections of Crime Victims; and Doing Life: Reflections of Men and Women Serving Life Sentences.

 Category: Social Science